elphick/mass-composition/README.md

 to be multi-dimensional.
 Consider a 3D block model, where rock is modelled in the ground in the x, y, z dimensions.
 When structured as an Xarray dataset, the model can have many variables (each being a xarray.DataArray) describing a particular property in that 3D space.

+If you haven't used xarray before, you should check it out.
+Once you get the hang of it you will find it sweet for regular 3D block models, particularly when leveraging the pyvista-xarray extension.